 - A Personal Pain Journal – Tracking times and dates, level of pain experienced, symptoms, the cause of pain, and any activities you have missed due to your pain or injury.
 All of this can be useful information to depict how your life has been impacted from the accident.

 If you were injured in one of the many car accidents Orlando drivers face, you may be entitled to compensation.
-It is essential you schedule a consultation with an Orlando car accident lawyer at Payer Law Group to evaluate your case.
+It is essential you schedule a consultation with an Orlando car accident lawyer at Payer Law to evaluate your case.
 We can help you identify any additional documentation you may need to strengthen and prove your personal injury claim.
-Call us today to schedule an appointment at our Orlando offices.
+Call us today to schedule an appointment at our Orlando office.